mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ### Documentation Files

 All documentation files are ignored.
-Specifically, any Markdown files (using any of the file extensions supported by MKDocs).
+Specifically, any Markdown files (using any of the file extensions supported by elstir).
 Additionally, any README files which may exist in the theme directories are ignored.

 ## Template Variables